Social Identity Theory (Tajfel and Turner)

 Process 3: Social Comparison

-The third mental process is social comparison.
+The third mental process in the Social Identity Theory is social comparison.
 This is the process by which people start to compare their own group with other groups in terms of prestige and social status.

 There are a number of things that come up when comparing an in-group to an out-of-group.
 Members comparing their own group to other groups tend to: